 Shark Bay is approximately 850 kilometres north of Perth (10 hours drive) or a 2-hour flight to Monkey Mia airport with Regional Express (REX) which is a 10-minute drive from the popular holiday destination of Denham.

-Did you know: Shark Bay is Australia’s largest bay.
-Boasting over 1000 kilometres of pristine beach and calm, inviting waters.
+Did you know: Shark Bay is Australia’s largest bay!
+It boasts over 1,000 kilometres of pristine beach and calm, inviting waters.

 * Top Ten *